Green Federated Learning: Introduction

 Recently, there has been growing interest in quantifying and reducing the carbon emissions of machine learning (ML) training and inference in the datacenter setting~\cite{ml_carbon_dodge, ml_carbon_strubell, ml_carbon_patterson, lacoste2019quantifying, naidu2021towards}.
 However, the carbon footprint of Federated Learning (FL) and the factors that contribute to carbon efficiency in FL have yet to be thoroughly explored.
 Prior works have offer preliminary findings, either quantified the carbon effects of FL only in a simulation setting or with several simplifying assumptions~\cite{fl_carbon, wu2022sustainable}, offering only a partial picture.
 These works focused on measurements and opportunity sizing, and restrained from exploring dimensions of the design space toward realizing Green FL.

-This paper presents a holistic carbon footprint analysis of a production Federated Learning (FL) system that operates on hundreds of millions of clients training on a real-world task.
+This paper presents a holistic carbon footprint analysis of a real-world FL task running on \papaya \cite{papaya}, a production FL system that operates on hundreds of millions of clients.
 This is the first study that provides a comprehensive view of Green FL by characterizing the emission profile of all major components involved, including the emissions from clients, the server, and the communication channels in between.
 To this end, we instrument and profile all major components of the FL system.

-An important finding of our analysis is: \textbf{the carbon footprint of an FL task is highly correlated with the product of its running time and the number of users active in training (i.e., \textit{concurrency})}.
+An important finding of our analysis is that \textbf{the carbon footprint of an FL task is highly correlated (among all parameters and artifacts) with the product of its running time and the number of users active in training (i.e., \textit{concurrency})}.
 We discuss this in more detail in Section~\ref{sec:impact}.
 We also provide an in-depth analysis of the multi-criterion optimization between carbon emissions, time to convergence, and training error.